 Is representation improving?

 When in office, President Obama facilitated significant progress for women judges and more than doubled the number of women of color to federal judicial positions.
-46 percent of his nominees to the federal Courts of Appeals were women.
+42 percent of his confirmed nominees to federal courts were women.

 Unfortunately, this progress does not seem to be continuing under President Trump, who has appointed 84 active federal judges, with only 20 of them being women.